server_docs

 Then, we will properly remove the user

-sudo removeuser <username>
+sudo adm user remove <username>

 This asks for confirmation before doing anything, so don’t worry too much :)